MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 |com.microsoft.intune.mam.managedbrowser.OpeningExternalApps |**0** (default) Show the pop-up for users to choose stay in Edge or open by external apps. <br>**1** Always open within Edge without showing the pop-up.<br> **2** Always open with external apps without showing the pop-up.
 If external apps aren't installed, the behavior will be the same as value 1|

 > [!NOTE]
 > As of version 120.2210.99, the app jump blocker feature is removed.
 External apps will be opened from Edge by default.
-Therefore, this policy is no longer valid from version 120.2210.99
+Therefore, this policy is no longer valid from version 120.2210.99.

+#### Copilot

+> [!NOTE]
-#### Copilot (also known as Bing Chat Enterprise)
+> Copilot is also known as Bing Chat Enterprise.

 Copilot is available on Microsoft Edge for iOS and Android.
 Users can start Copilot by clicking on Copilot button in bottom bar.